aryaanand055/Weather/README.md

 # Weather
-This is a simple weather application consiting of HTML, JS and a bit of BS
+This is a simple weather application consiting of HTML, JS and a bit of BS that displays the current weather conditions